Information has been changing quickly on resources and requirements related to COVID-19.

 NEW GRANT: COVID-19 Hospitality Industry Recovery Program (CHIRP)

-A new grant opportunity will open in March 2021 that will allocate $145 million in funding assistance statewide to the hospitality industry businesses adversely affected by the COVID-19 pandemic.
+A new grant opportunity is now open that will allocate $145 million in funding assistance statewide to the hospitality industry businesses adversely affected by the COVID-19 pandemic.
 The Tioga County Commissioners have applied for the funds that Tioga County is eligible to receive, $459,748.

-Develop Tioga will be administering the grant for Tioga County eligible businesses.
-Additional information will be posted soon.
-Interested businesses may use the Contact Us button above to ask questions or to be added to the distribution list to receive updates including notification when the application period is open.
+Develop Tioga is administering the grant for Tioga County eligible businesses.
+Interested businesses may use the Contact Us button above to ask questions or to be added to the distribution list to receive updates .
 You may also call our office at (570) 723-8232.

 The Small Business Administration has options available for small businesses in need of funding due to issues related to COVID-19.